-Studies have shown the higher level of education an individual has, the more concerned they are for the environment.
-A 2012 study World Values Survey, showed that when forced to choose between protecting the environment and increasing the economy, those respondents with secondary education favored the environment more than those with less than secondary education.
-By making education a forefront throughout the globe, we can shift the awareness in the value of protecting our planet.
+Studies have shown that the higher the level of education an individual has, the more concerned they are for the environment.
+The 2012 World Values Survey showed that when forced to choose between protecting the environment and increasing the economy – those respondents with secondary education favored the environment more than those with less than secondary education.
+By making education a forefront throughout the globe, we can shift our awareness in the value of protecting our planet.

-Education is a key factor in developing knowledge and awareness about issues that affect the future of nation and, subsequently, the world.
-It gives individuals the tools and knowledge to encourage them in reducing their impact on the environment.
-It allows individuals to assess their impact on the environment and make the necessary adjustments by reducing their impact on natural resources, preserving energy as well as using their buying power to promote a sustainable planet.
+Education is a key factor in developing our knowledge and awareness about the issues affecting the nation’s future, and subsequently, the world.
+It gives individuals the tools and knowledge to encourage them to work toward reducing the negative impact they have on the environment.
+It helps individuals to assess their impact on the planet; and then make the necessary adjustments to reduce their dependence on natural resources, preserve energy, and use their buying power to promote a sustainable planet.

 Benefits of Education

-- Education increases desire to protect the planet.
-Studies show a 46% increase in environmental concerns with a tertiary education.
-Further increasing by 23% with a secondary education.
-As compared to less than a 25% concern for the planet with no education.
+- Education increases the desire to protect our planet.
+Studies show a 23% increase in environmental concerns for those with secondary education, further increasing to 46% for those with tertiary education – compared to less than a 25% concern for the planet for those with no education.

 - Educated households are also more likely to use different methods of water purification through filtering or boiling.

 - Education can reduce vulnerability to climate change.

 - Education supports sustainable farming.
 When farmers received more education, they reduced their environmental impact by 39% and pesticide use by 17%.